-A growing literature centers voters in theories of clientelistic relationships (Pellicer, Wegner, Benstead & Lust 2017) and allows for "voter agency" (Hicken & Nathan 2020, p.
+A growing literature centers voters in theories of clientelist relationships (Pellicer et al., 2017) and allows for "voter agency" (Hicken & Nathan, 2020, p.
 290).
-In some contexts, wealthier voters disdain clientelism and seem willing to punish politicians for it (Weitz-Shapiro 2012, Weitz-Shapiro 2014), in which case the transition from clientelism to governance may be driven by both top-down and bottom-up forces.
-However, how voters perceive the relationship between candidates' clientelism and their likelihood of securing public goods for their constituents once in office, is far from clear-cut.
-In particular, in contexts where vote buying and clientelism are pervasive, such behavior may signal competence or viability (Muñoz 2014, Hicken, Aspinall, Weiss & Muhtadi 2022), or allow politicians to buy brokers' credibility with their client networks (Kiefer & Vlaicu 2007) in lieu of building a policy-based reputation of their own.
-Indeed Kramon (2016) argues that, as elections in
+In some contexts, wealthier voters disdain clientelism and seem willing to punish politicians for it (Weitz-Shapiro, 2012, 2014), in which case the transition from clientelism to governance may be driven by both top-down and bottom-up forces.
+However, how voters perceive the relationship between candidates' clientelism, and their likelihood of securing public goods for their constituents once in office, is far from clear-cut.
+In particular, in contexts where vote buying and clientelism are pervasive, such behavior may signal competence or viability (Hicken et al., 2022; Muñoz, 2014), or allow politicians to buy brokers' credibility with their client networks (Kiefer & Vlaicu, 2007) in lieu of building a policy-based reputation of their own.
+Indeed Kramon (2016) argues that, as elections in Africa are largely "competitions over credibility" (Kramon, 2016, p.
+462), voters perceive clientelism as a signal of candidates' ability and willingness to secure resources for the poor, a phenomenon Hicken and Nathan (2020, p.
+288) have labeled "credibility buying."
+Under these circum-